-71% of companies that exceed revenue and lead goals have documented customer personas.
+71% of companies that exceed revenue and lead goals have documented customer profiles.

-Customer personas help you identify who your target customers are, what matters to them, and where to find them.
-In this post, we’ll show you why customer personas matter and how to create them for your
+Customer profiles identify who your target customers are, what they care about, and where to find them.
+In this post, we’ll show you why customer profiles matter and how to create your own for your

-In marketing speak, a customer persona is a fictional biography of your target customer(s).
+In marketing speak, a customer profile is a fictional biography of your target customer(s).

-Think of this as a brief document explaining the who, what, and why of your ideal customers.
+Think of it as a brief document explaining the who, what, and why of your ideal customers.

-A store like Amazon, on the other hand, might have hundreds, even thousands of target personas.
+Where a store like Amazon, on the other hand, might have hundreds, even thousands of targeted profiles.

-Broadly speaking, customer personas are based on two things:
+Broadly speaking, customer profiles are based on two things:

 1. Demographic data